puppetlabs/puppet/api/docs/http_catalog.md

 Catalog
 =============

-The `catalog` endpoint returns a catalog for the specified node name, given the specifies post parameters.
+The `catalog` endpoint returns a catalog for the specified node name given the provided facts.

 Find
 ----